Rigidity results for initial data sets satisfying the dominant energy condition: Introduction

 \begin{example} Let $M$ be a spacelike hypersurface in the Minkowski spacetime $\R^{n,1}$.
 Let $g$ and $q$ denote the induced metric and second fundamental form on $M$, respectively.
 Then the initial data set $(M, g, q)$ satisfies $\mu=0$ and $J = 0$ by the Gauss and Codazzi-Mainardi equations, respectively.
 In particular, $(M,g,q)$ satisfies the dominant energy condition. \end{example}

-In this paper we will formulate conditions which insure that a given initial data set is of the form described in this example.
-The study of rigidity for initial data sets under the dominant energy condition can be traced back to Schoen and Yau's work \cite{SY81}, in which they proved the spacetime positive energy theorem using minimal surface techniques in dimension 3.
-Eichmair, Huang, Lee, and Schoen \cite{EHLS} later extended this work by proving a more general spacetime positive mass theorem up to dimension 7.
-Huang and Lee \cite{HL} subsequently affirmed the rigidity statement of this theorem studied in \cite{EHLS}.
-In a different approach, Witten \cite{Wit} used spinors to prove the spacetime positive mass theorem, a method that generalizes to all higher dimensions for spin manifolds.
-Parker and Taubes \cite{PT} gave a mathematically rigorous formulation of Witten's argument.
-Chru\'sciel and Maerten \cite{CM} later provided a rigorous proof of the desired rigidity statement in all dimensions for spin manifolds, building on Beig and Chru\'sciel's proof \cite{BC} in dimension~3.
+The study of initial data sets under the dominant energy condition can be traced back to Schoen and Yau's work \cite{Schoen-Yau}, in which they proved the spacetime positive energy theorem using minimal surface techniques in dimension 3.
+Eichmair, Huang, Lee, and Schoen \cite{Eichmair-Huang-Lee-Schoen} later extended this work by proving a more general spacetime positive mass theorem up to dimension 7.
+Huang and Lee \cite{Huang-Lee} subsequently proved the rigidity statement in this theorem.
+In a different approach, Witten \cite{Witten} used spinors to prove the spacetime positive mass theorem, a method that generalizes to all higher dimensions for spin manifolds.
+Parker and Taubes \cite{Parker-Taubes} gave a mathematically rigorous formulation of Witten's argument.
+Chru\'sciel and Maerten \cite{Chrusciel-Maerten} later provided a rigorous proof of the desired rigidity statement in all dimensions for spin manifolds, building on Beig and Chru\'sciel's proof \cite{Beig-Chrusciel} in dimension~3.
 Lee's book \cite{Lee} offers a comprehensive exposition on the positive mass theorem.

+Instead of noncompact asymptotically flat manifolds, we consider compact manifolds with boundary.
+The condition of asymptotic flatness is replaced by suitable boundary conditions.
+In the interior, we still demand the dominant energy condition.
+First rigidity results have been obtained in this context by Eichmair, Galloway and Mendes in \cite{Eichmair-Galloway-Mendes} and by Gl\"ockle in \cite{Gloe}.

 We consider the following class of manifolds with boundary, specializing Example~\ref{ex:hypersurf}.